plettj/SplitSecond/README.md

 In a 3-dimensional pixel-art world, take Jiffy the Dino through a maze of mind-bending un-reality to conquer impossible puzzles!

-Play it now at [CoolmathGames.com](https://www.coolmathgames.com/0-split-second)!
+Play it now at [CoolmathGames.com](https://www.coolmathgames.com/0-split-second), or on [plett.fun](https://plett.fun/split-second).

 ### Gameplay

 Control your movement through space and time using these controls.

 - AWD/←↑→ ---> Run and Jump
 - S/↓ ---> Create a Dino-Block
 - E/space ---> Swap the direction of time!

 ### License